 Whilst abroad, ARM’s investigators met with Education for Nature – Vietnam (ENV) and Animal’s Asia to discuss the status of where protection of these bears stands, to date.
 Both of these outstanding organizations have dedicated themselves to fighting for the the welfare of the bears that are subjected to bear bile farming, and have been fighting this battle for several years now.
 Whilst grand accomplishments have been made thus far, countless bears are still being exposed to the daily torture of extracting their bile for profitable gain.

-Whilst in Hanoi, ARM obtained undercover footage from several illegal establishments along the busy strip of Hanoi, where most of Vietnam’s inter city business takes place.
+Whilst undercover, ARM obtained footage from several illegal establishments along the busy strip of Hanoi, where most of Vietnam’s inter city business takes place.

 Bear bile harvesting is an ancient tradition in the Asian culture and has been used widely for medicinal purposes to cure many aliments ranging from headaches to epilepsy and even impotency in men.
 The active ingredient in the bear bile is ursodeoxycholic acid; considered to many as somewhat of a ‘wonder cure.’
 However, the use of the bear bile has caused torture and extreme pain to the Asiatic moon and sun bears, who are now endangered and facing extinction.

 The ironic fact is that the active ingredient in bear bile has been proven to be identically duplicated both synthetically as well as from various herbs in 54 alternative ways.
 This knowledge is not being accepted as an alternative to the ‘real deal’ bile.